Sidebar navigation

 Get help through the MyPort Information Hub

-If you're a current student, the MyPort Information Hub is your first port of call for any guidance you need with any aspect of University life.
-From questions about your course, to what support services are available to help you - contact the MyPort Information Hub to help find what you need:
+If you're a current student, the MyPort Hub is your first port of call for any aspect of University life.
+From questions about your course, to what support services are available to you - contact the MyPort team to find what you need:

 Opening hours